ThirVondukr/passlib/docs/lib/passlib.apps.rst

 .. _predefined-context-example:

-This module contains a number of preconfigured :ref:`CryptContext <context-overview>` instances that are provided by Passlib for easily handling the hash formats used by various applications.
+This module contains a number of preconfigured :ref:`CryptContext <context-reference>` instances that are provided by Passlib for easily handling the hash formats used by various applications.

 .. rst-class:: html-toggle